fred-c1/MAMGI/README.md

 Most of the work will be done in the [wiki](https://github.com/fred-c1/MAMGI/wiki) pages.

 # Related keywords
-ESC (Electronic Speed Controller), PMSM, BLDC, AC/DC Inverter, Electrical machine
+ESC (Electronic Speed Controller), PMSM, AC/DC Inverter, Electrical machine

 # Scope
 Specify a modular architecture for electric motor-generator inverters.